noi-techpark/odh-docs/source/includes/kg.rst

 ---------------------------------

-.. versionadded:: 2021.02 Description of the Knowledge Model underlying datasets Accommodation, Gastronomy, and Event datasets
+.. versionadded:: 2021.02 Description of the Knowledge Model underlying datasets Accommodation, Gastronomy, and Event

+.. versionadded:: 2021.06 Description of the Knowledge Model underlying the mobility domain

 Some datasets in the |odh|, namely :ref:`Accommodation
 <accommodation-dataset>`, :ref:`Gastronomy <gastronomy-dataset>`, and